kubernetes/test-infra/prow/getting_started_deploy.md

   | kubectl replace configmap plugins -f -
 ```

-We added a make rule to do this for us:
+We can create a `make` rule to do this for us:

 ```Make
 get-cluster-credentials: